 HOW TO POTTY TRAIN A PUPPY

-Another factor is your puppy’s previous habits.
-You might need to change the bad habitudes and establish new desirable ones.
+Another factor is your puppy’s previous habits that you might need to change and establish new desirable ones.

 One of the main reasons dogs lose their homes or end up in shelters is that few people are willing to put up with the dirt in the house.